 Explore Hoan Kiem Lake

-Located right by the Old Quarter, Hoan Kiem Lake is a must-visit spot in Hanoi.
+Located right by the Old Quarter, Hoan Kiem Lake is a must-visit spot in any Hanoi intinerary.
 Its name translates to “Lake of the Returned Sword,” referring to the legend of an emperor receiving a sword from a magical turtle on this very lake.
 Locals still say seeing a turtle in the lake is lucky—so keep an eye out as you stroll by the water’s edge.
 You can take a walk here and rest from the noisy streets of Hanoi.
 In the center of the lake, there’s the beautiful Ngoc Son temple.
-You can take a walk over the bridge and explore the Ngoc Son temple, it costs less than $1 USD.
+You can take a walk over the bridge and explore the Ngoc Son temple, it costs around than $1 USD.
 One of Hanoi’s more unusual landmarks is Thap Rua, a small tower in the middle of the lake that’s often used as a symbol of the city.
 Weekends are the best time to visit, as Hoan Kiem Lake is closed to traffic from Friday to Sunday.
 So, if you only have a weekend to spend here, this is perfect for you.

 Catch a show at Thang Long Water Puppet Theatre